Revision (writing)

 Revision is a process in writing of rearranging, adding, or removing paragraphs, sentences, or words.
 Writers may revise their writing after a draft is complete or during the composing process.
 Revision involves many of the strategies known generally as editing but also can entail larger conceptual shifts of purpose and audience as well as content.
-Many writers go through multiple rounds of revisions before they reach a final draft: "Few writers are so expert that they can produce what they are after on the first try.
-Quite often you will discover, on examining the completed work, that there are serious flaws in the arrangement of the material, calling for transpositions... do not be afraid to experiment with your text."

 Within the writing process, revision comes once one has written a draft to work with, so that one can re-see and improve it, iteratively.
 Working at both deeper and more surface levels a writer can increase the power of the text.

-In an essay, revision may involve the identification of a thesis, a reconsideration of structure or organization, working at uncovering weaknesses,elaborating evidence and illustrations, or clarifying unclear positions.
+In an essay, revision may involve the identification of a thesis, a reconsideration of structure or organization, working at uncovering weaknesses, elaborating evidence and illustrations, or clarifying unclear positions.
+A factor that distinguishes students from making surface level revisions to macro level revisions, is the amount of time given by teachers.
+Revision takes time.
+Many writers go through multiple rounds of revisions before they reach a final draft.

-In general, revision of written work can be guided by questions such as: